How can companies creatively use social media for recruitment marketing?

 The point is to show users and potential candidates you are open and available to communicate.
 Even if this level of communication isn't carried over into job applications, it'll still give a good impression of you to candidates.
 It will make them more willing to apply.

 You can even go beyond communication and engage in more practical recruitment processes on social media.
-Companies have directly contacted candidates on social media more often (and not just on LinkedIn!).
+Companies have been contacting candidates more often on social media (not just LinkedIn)!
 It's becoming common to see job offers or interviews set up via social media.
 And it makes sense: these platforms give direct access to candidates and allow you to be proactive in your recruitment strategy.

 5. Use live functionalities.

-The biggest social media platforms are transitioning toward offering more and more live platforms.
-The most famous one is Instagram Live, which has been a driving force in sales in e-commerce recently.
+The biggest social media platforms are transitioning toward offering more live content.
+The most famous one is Instagram Live, which has been a driving force in e-commerce sales recently.

 Even though these services are mostly used for organic discussion or sales marketing, they can also be used for recruitment marketing.

 Depending on your business, you should strongly consider using at least one of the variety of live-streaming services available to you.
-Especially with the ongoing COVID-19 pandemic, live streaming is a great way to connect in real-time with potential candidates and interact with them.
+Especially during the ongoing COVID-19 pandemic, live streaming is a great way to connect with potential candidates in real time and interact with them.

 One area that is ripe for experimentation is Twitter Spaces.
 Given the nature of Spaces, they seem to fit quite well with recruitment marketing objectives.
 We recommend setting up recruitment Q+A spaces for casual conversations with potential candidates.
 The great thing about Spaces is that they are also connected to a specific search engine, making them quite discoverable for people outside your network of followers.